- Photos & Map

 For mountain hikes:

-- Plan hike carefully: take into consideration fitness level of each participant, weather forecast and season.
+• Plan your hike carefully: take into account the required fitness level of all participants, weather forecasts, and seasonal dependencies.

 Map